opendaylight/docs/docs/release-process/managed-release.rst

 to nexus:

 #.
 Bump their upstream version to latest Managed release.
 #.
 Release the project and publish the artifacts to nexus.

-All projects have
-   a job for this.
+   SM projects relaying on latest Managed projects SNAPSHOT can use the release job for the 2 actions above.
+See more information about the release job in :doc:`project-release`.

+.. note:: The release job can be triggered from any project patch by just leaving a comment containing "build release".

 #.
-Add their release artifact to the full distribution.
+Add their release artifact to the common distribution.

+   If not done yet, SM projects can add their artifacts to the common distribution by following this guide :ref:`add-proj-dist`

 .. note:: Self-Managed Projects will not have any leeway for missing deadlines.
 If
-          projects are not in the final distribution in the allocated time (normally one week) after the Managed projects release, they will not be included in the formal release.
+          projects are not in the final distribution in the allocated time (normally one week) after the Managed projects release, they will not be included in the release distribution.

 Checkpoints
 +++++++++++